 - Upskilling frontline healthcare practitioners and development of the Advanced Field Epidemiology Training Program, through the Accelerating the Development of Evidence-based Policy and Practice (ADEPPt), program, led by the University of Newcastle with partners including the National Department of Health and University of Papua New Guinea.

-- Volunteer deployments with partner organisations in Indonesia through the Health Security Corps, including the WHO and PNG Institute of Medical Research.
+- Volunteer assignments with partner organisations in Papua New Guinea through the Health Security Corps, including the WHO and PNG Institute of Medical Research.